 The Young Professionals Association of Greater Sudbury is run by a board of volunteers who dedicate their time to foster a culture of community engagement, networking and professional development to empower emerging leaders and young professionals in Greater Sudbury.
 We wanted to take some time to introduce you to each of our board members in our Meet our Board blog series!
 Today we are introducing you to Jordan Richardson.
-Christine is our Treasurer.
+Jordan is our Treasurer.

 Describe what you do?

 I wear a few different hats.
 As a financial advisor I assist my clients in developing a personalized financial plan that is tailored to what’s important to them, using a multitude of different financial products.
 As a broker of financial products I feel I can act in the best interest of my clients because I can utilize any company or product in Canada.
 As a hiring and development manager I’m tasked with hunting down talent that’s suited for the strenuous career of being a self-employed financial advisor.
 Developing a new advisor is one of the most rewarding areas of my career: taking someone with little experience or technical knowledge, and creating a path to success that they can envision themselves achieving, and most importantly, actually getting there.

 Was this the career you always envisioned for yourself?
 What inspired you?